JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

   - :code:`search_radius`: Maximum distance between two observations that may be classified as buddies, in km.
 Default: 100 km.

-  - :code:`station_id_variable`: Variable storing integer-valued station IDs.
+  - :code:`station_id_variable`: Variable storing string- or integer-valued station IDs.

     If not set and observations were grouped into records when the observation space was constructed, each record is assumed to consist of observations taken by a separate station.
 If not set and observations were not grouped into records, all observations are assumed to have been taken by a single station.